manuelgloeckler/manuelgloeckler.github.io/about.md

   <tr>
     <td style="width: 500px;">
      <div>
   {{
   "
 I am a PhD student at the University of Tübingen and part of the International Max-Planck Research School for Intelligent Systems (IMPRS-IS).
-My supervisor is Prof. Dr. Jakob Macke.
+My supervisor is Prof. Dr. Jakob H. Macke.

 I am developing machine learning tools to perform Bayesian inference for simulation-based models.
 I am interested in the intersection of machine learning, statistics and science applications.
 Some of my main interests are:

 - Bayesian inference
 - Neural density estimation and generative models
-- Robustness
 - Probabilistic and differentiable programming
 - Uncertainty quantification/calibration